patchworkg2 <- ggplot(data=d) +

 geom_point(size=3)

-## Warning: Removed 62 rows containing missing values
+## that many have them.## Warning: Removed 62 rows containing missing values or values outside the scale range

 m1 <- ggplot(data=mpg) + aes(x=displ,y=cty,size=class) +